sotayamashita/openapi-mcp-server/README.md

 - [ ] OpenID Connect Discovery is not supported
 - [ ] Query parameter-based API keys are not supported
 - [ ] Cookie-based authentication is not supported
+- [ ] Dynamic JWT authentication (login-generated tokens) is not supported

 ## Installation